Growing Places’ 7th Annual Food Gardener’s Gathering

 Farmland Preservation Presentation at the Belchertown Agriculture Commission

-By Lee Halasz, Regional Conservation Coordinator, Kestrel Land Trust
+by Lee Halasz serving as Regional Conservation Coordinator at Kestrel Land Trust 2017-2018

 On Saturday, I spoke at a gathering organized by the Belchertown Agricultural Commission.
 I used a Powerpoint presentation to discuss farmland preservation and provide information from a farmland mapping and town outreach project which I conducted in Belchertown in Spring 2017 during my first year of service (TerraCorps was then called MassLIFT).
 Also presenting was Melissa Adams of the Massachusetts Department of Agricultural Resources, who outlined the various grant programs that MDAR offers farmers.
 The talks nicely complemented each other, and it was good to meet Melissa, learn more about the work of MDAR, and understand how that relates to the work of Kestrel Land Trust.
 There were twenty local landowners in attendance and they seemed engaged and interested in the information.